kierandidi/bioinformatics-course-hd/proteins/_posts/lesson11.md

 invert_sidebar: true
 ---

-# Lesson 11 - Animations and Publication Quality Graphics
+# Lesson 11 - Further topics and conclusion

+### Required reading for this lesson
+-

+### Optional reading for this lesson
+-